 The park offers a 6-mile trail where guests bike and has a large dog park for all breeds.
 In addition, picnic, take photos, bird-watch, gator-watch and relax.
 Walsingham Park ranks as a quiet spot for connecting with nature.

 Affectionately known as “turtle park” due to its turtle population, George C. McGough Nature Park has several places to play and educational activities.

 Visitors have access to a turtle deck, butterfly garden, playground, canoe launch and fire-pit rentals.
 Four habitats welcome families to explore flatwoods, salt marshes, intercoastal and a closed canopy forest.
 In addition, kids love seeing birds of prey and riding the zipline.
 Don’t forget to stop by the nature center and attend a family-friendly event.

 Seaside Seabird Sanctuary

 Seaside Seabird Sanctuary doubles as a top Indian Shores outdoor attraction and cares for sick, injured, and orphaned birds.
-The 1.5-acre beachfront sanctuary offers birds a refuge while providing visitors educational and fun activities.
+The 1.5-acre beachfront sanctuary offers birds a refuge while providing visitors fun activities.

 At Seaside, grounds provide home to over 100 permanently disabled birds, including pelicans, hawks, sandhill cranes, great blue herons and owls.
-Guests are welcome to tour the grounds, take photos and watch the staff hand-feed birds every day.
-Head to the observation tower to see views of the sanctuary and Gulf of Mexico, or plan a special event for a loved one.
-Admission is free, but donations are encouraged, and don’t forget to buy souvenirs from the gift shop.
+Guests are welcome to tour the grounds, take photos and watch staff hand-feed birds.
+Head to the observation tower to see views of the sanctuary and Gulf of Mexico, or plan a special event.
+Admission is free, but donations are encouraged, and don’t forget to buy souvenirs.

 Experience these Indian Shores outdoor attractions!
 For easy access, book an Indian Shores vacation rental.